Can Large Vision-Language Models Correct Semantic Grounding Errors By Themselves?: Empirical Findings

-External techniques have been shown to improve \new{intrinsic} self-correction in LLMs \citep{self_debug, gou2024critic}.
-Consequently in Table \ref{tab:provide_feedback_f1}, we propose a binary verification mechanism with VLM using Region-of-Interest (RoI) crop, where the Verifier receives only an RoI crop of an object and must predict whether the proposed label accurately describes the object.
-Simplifying the \new{intrinsic} self-correction problem to a binary classification problem drastically improves $F_1$ score for all three models, by up to 18.81 points. \new{This observation is well-aligned with the strong self-evaluation capabilities in LLMs~\citep{Kadavath2022LanguageM}.} We may also augment this binary verification with visual marks such as red circles.
-Furthermore, the choice of the visual prompting technique should be tailored to the specific VLM.
-For instance, crop tends to be more effective for networks not trained on visual marks (\eg, LLaVA-1.5 and CogVLM), while visual marks yield better results for models accustomed to such cues (\eg, ViP-LLaVA).
+In Table \ref{tab:provide_feedback_f1}, we identify that binary verification mechanism for VLM using RoI crop significantly improves the $F_1$ score for all three models, by up to 18.81 points.
+This observation aligns well with the strong self-evaluation capabilities in LLMs.
+We may also augment this binary verification with visual marks such as red circles.
+Additionally, the choice of visual prompting technique should be tailored to the specific VLM.
+For instance, RoI crop tends to be more effective for networks not trained on visual marks (\eg, LLaVA-1.5 and CogVLM), while visual marks yield better results for models accustomed to such cues (\eg, ViP-LLaVA).